project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/Consuming_Telemetry_Data.md

 **Extracting Data:**

-Using the telemetry URL that you recieve as a resonpse body of data exhaust API, you can extract a file ( .gzip format) that contain telemetry log.
+* Using the telemetry URL that you recieve as a response body of data exhaust API, you can extract a file ( .gzip format) that contain telemetry log.

-Paste a telemetry URL on a browser and enter, a .gzip file is downloaded on your local.
+* Paste a telemetry URL on a browser and enter, a .gzip file is downloaded on your local.

-Conver the file and store to server/cloud storage using json.
+* Conver the file and store to server/cloud storage using json.

 ### Analyzing the Data

-Analyst can now retrive the data stored on the server/cloud storage and analysys the data based on the use case and scenario using some analytics portal.
+Analyst can now retrive the data stored on the server/cloud storage and analyse the data based on the use case and scenario using some analytics portal.

 1. Analyst must first apply filter for a content based on the content ID.